-In July of 2018 CIT Financial was replaced as the Bondholder's representative by Canada Life, who is our largest Bondholder.
-Canada Life will provide financial oversight on behalf of the Bondholders.
+The Bondholder's representative is Canada Life, who is our largest Bondholder.
+Canada Life provides financial oversight on behalf of the Bondholders.
 KPMG continues to provide audit service and other financial advice to the Corporation.

 The Corporation's road maintenance contractor, the Department of Transportation & Infrastructure Renewal (NSTIR), provides summer and winter maintenance on the Cobequid Pass.
 The Corporation pays NSTIR an annual fee for highway maintenance activities.
 NSTIR also provides project management services to the Corporation for any capital contracts that are called for highway projects such as re-paving, micro surfacing and structure repairs.